owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 ===============================

 ownCloud aims to ship with secure defaults that do not need to get modified by administrators.
-However, in some cases some additional security hardening can only be applied in scenarios were the administrator has complete control over the ownCloud instance.

-This document lists some security hardenings which require manual interaction by administrators.
-The whole document content is based on the assumption that you run ownCloud Server on Apache2 in a Linux environment.
+However, in some cases some additional security hardening can be applied in scenarios were the administrator has complete control over the ownCloud instance.
+This page assumes that you run ownCloud Server on Apache2 in a Linux environment.

 .. note:: ownCloud will warn you in the administration interface if some critical security-relevant options are missing.
 However, it is still up to